LIQUID OS X/SERVER AUTHOR LiSA iOS SUPPORT

 f.moment & Flipic (iOS) GongSan L in China, Lentil X, Milan S in and Neeraj R in India.

-The Liquid Information Company is a UK limited company dedicated to producing software products and education demonstrating the benefit of rich interaction.
+The Liquid Information Company was a UK limited company dedicated to producing software products and education demonstrating the benefit of rich interaction.
 The Liquid Information Company was registered in the UK, 14 Aug 2008, registration number 6673135.
 The company was disolved 12 June 2014 and I am now continuing as a private person - this is simply not making enough money but it's too important to me :-)

 LIQUID OS X / LIQUID SERVER / AUTHOR / iOS COMPANY / SUPPORT